a strong feeling that something is about to happen, especially something unpleasant.

 Sylvester also utilizes fences to make his dream world a real one, architecture being the bridge between art and reality.
 These fences, also featured in his paintings, can serve multiple purposes; fences usually being a way to enclose an area, to keep things in.
 Because these art pieces represent the unconscious dream world of Sylvester’s mind, the fences, on a very basic level, could represent Sylvester’s inability to escape his own mind, an inability to escape his own premonitions.
 These fences can also represent the ideas that Sylvester had once entrapped inside his mind.
 The thoughts, the premonitions, that, until this time, he had left locked up, away from the scrutiny and judgement of others.

-Thinking about fences as a tool of entrapment, these fences could also speak to criticize the hypocrisy of ‘freedom’ for African American citizens, fences usually being associated with jail, and incarceration.
+Thinking about fences as a tool of entrapment, these fences could also speak to criticize the hypocrisy of ‘freedom’ for American citizens of color, fences usually being associated with jail and incarceration.
 Sylvester’s painting ‘2/3’ (pictured below) shows fences with numbers on the inside.
-This could be a comment on the lack of humanity within the prison, and justice systems, turning inmates into mere numbers, numbers who don’t seem to deserve the basic civil liberties our country was founded on.
+This could be a comment on the lack of humanity within the prison and justice systems, turning inmates into mere numbers, numbers who don’t seem to deserve the basic civil liberties our country was founded on.

 “You are you even before you grow into understanding you are not anyone, worthless, not worth you.
 Even as your own weight insists you are here, fighting off the weight of nonexistence.
 And still this life parts your lids, you see you seeing your extending hand as a falling wave— I they he she we you turn only to discover the encounter to be alien to this place.
 Wait.
 The patience is in the living.
 Time opens out to you.
 The opening, between you and you, occupied, zoned for an encounter, given the histories of you and you— And always, who is this you?
 The start of you, each day, a presence already— Hey you—” – Claudia Rankine